 |Income Group||RHNA for Cupertino||Currently Permitted Units |

-A number of other requirements are in place before a development project is considered for SB 35’s streamlined approval process.
+The project had to meet “object standard” requirements in order to be deemed eligible for SB 35’s streamlined approval process.
 Some of these requirements are:

 |REQUIREMENT||DOES VALLCO TOWN CENTER COMPLY?|